 Luckily, with a little effort, we can easily fight back and help our colleagues beat the holiday blues.
 Here are a 6 ways to put a smile back on people’s faces during the holidays:

 ‘Tis the season to be jolly, and nothing says ‘jolly’ quite like money.
 Employee motivation is an intricate and complex field, but ‘having more cash’ tends to rank pretty high up there.

 Now we’re not saying handing out bonuses can substitute a long-term strategy for office happiness.
-We’re all driven by different things, and there’s no one-size-fit-all to creating an ideal working environment.
-Still, if the company’s had a good year, recognizing and rewarding the people that made it happen is bound to make them feel good!
+We’re all driven by different things, and there’s no one-size-fits-all to creating an ideal working environment.
+Still, if the company’s had a good year, recognising and rewarding the people that made it happen is bound to make them feel good!